gatling/gatling-enterprise-control-plane-deployment/terraform/examples/GCP-private-location/README.md

 - `token` (required): The control plane token for authentication.
 - `zone` (required): The GCP zone to deploy to.
 - `locations` (required): The list of location module(s).
+- `image`: Image of the control plane.
 - `description`: Description of the control plane.
-- `image`: Image of the control plane.
+- `secret_name`: The name of the configuration secret.

 ## Usage